SamKirkland/FTP-Deploy-Action/README.md

 By default only different files are uploaded.

-Verify you have `with: fetch-depth: 2` in your `actions/checkout@v2.1.0` step.
-The last 2 checkins are required in order to determine differences

-If you've had multiple git commits without deploying, all files will be uploaded to get back in sync
+Verify you have `with: fetch-depth: 0` in your `actions/checkout@v2.1.0` step.
+Setting this to `0` allows all commits to be retrieved in order to determine the changed files.
+You can set this to another number (e.g. 2) however only that many commits will be used for the comparison.
+If you have made more commits than that since the last deploy, all files will be uploaded to get back in sync.

 Verify you **don't** have the `--all` git-ftp-args flag set
 </details>